Monitoring Waivers for Public Water Systems

 To apply for monitoring waivers, you must fill out and submit an application form.
 Monitoring applications are based on federal requirements and are designed to determine levels of contamination and the vulnerability of the system to contamination.
 (Vulnerability information may be obtained from the Source Water Assessment Report for your system.
 Not having a Source Water Assessment does not affect your eligibility for waivers.)

 Fill out the questions to the best of your ability and do not guess; write “unknown” for questions if you are unsure about the answer.
-Return the signed and completed application and agreement to your public health district or nearest DEQ Regional Office.
-Make sure any additional requested materials are included (e.g. questions 3d and 4a may require additional information).
+Return the signed and completed application and agreement to your public health district or nearest DEQ regional office.
+Ensure any additional requested materials are included.
 Make copies for your records.
 Your application will be processed within 60 days of receipt unless you are notified otherwise.

-Monitoring cycles are nine years; monitoring periods are three years.
+Monitoring cycles are 9 years; monitoring periods are 3 years.
 Monitoring waivers may be effective for one, two, or three monitoring periods, depending on the contaminant, and must be renewed according to the following schedule: